-Financial instruments that potentially subject the Company to credit risk consist principally of cash and cash equivalents.
+Financial instruments that potentially subject the Company to credit risk consist principally of cash, cash equivalents, and marketable securities.
 The Company maintains its cash primarily with domestic financial institutions of high credit quality, which may exceed federal deposit insurance corporation limits.
 The Company invests its cash equivalents in highly rated money market funds and U.S. treasury bills with original maturities of three months or less.
-The Company has not experienced any losses in such accounts.
-The Company believes it is not exposed to any significant credit risk on cash and cash equivalents and performs periodic evaluations of the credit standing of such institutions.
+Marketable securities are comprised of U.S. government debt, commercial paper, and U.S. agency debt with original maturities greater than three months.
+The Company believes it is not exposed to any significant credit risk on cash, cash equivalents, and marketable securities and performs periodic evaluations of the credit standing of such institutions.